Does Alcohol Raise Cholesterol?

 Additionally, you can get a healthy helping of resveratrol from the skins of grapes and blueberries.

 Too much alcohol is associated with an increase in heart attack, stroke, and high blood pressure, and that is reason enough to opt for other ways to support your heart health.
+It’s also directly associated with certain types of cancer, including bowel and breast cancers.

 To top it all off, according to the American Heart Association, no data has directly linked alcohol consumption and better heart health.